oresttkachukd/Tracker/README.md

 $ docker-compose up
 ```

-To override any settings, environment variables prefixed with TRACKER__ can be added to a .env file.
+To override any settings, appsettings can be used or environment variables prefixed with TRACKER__ can be added to a .env file.
 For example:

 ```bash
 TRACKER__KAFKA__SERVERS=["host.docker.internal:29092"]